CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 In fact if you have more than 12 categories it gets hard to choose colors that contrast enough.
 At that point we recommend grouping your data into fewer categories.

 For a real challenge try to make a perceptual color palette!
 Some colors will appear more prominent even if you keep saturation and value the same for all your palette hues.
 That's because some colors are inherently brighter in our perception.
-For example in the rainbow palette below, red stands out more than cyan.
+For example in the rainbow palette below, <span style="color: #FF0000;">red</span> stands out more than <span style="color: #3fbbba;">cyan</span>.

 ![uneven_rainbow]({{site.baseurl}}/img/course6/lesson3/uneven_rainbow.png)